A cup does not reveal its contents while it is sitting quietly on the table.

 Some leaders tighten their grip

 on people because they are losing their grip on certainty.
-Others create even
+Others become

 Stress rarely creates character.